CopyBet is a social betting platform which allows you to share your bets or copy other user's bets with complete automation.

 It's not initially clear what type of strategy the tipster uses on their profile, so this is something to be aware of.

-One issue that we came across with CopyBet that we see as a real negative is the staking aspect.
+One issue that we came across with CopyBet was the staking aspect.

 On the other hand, you can't stake any more than what the user is staking so you are limited to what they have chosen or less.